swfrench/rma-async/README.md

 ## Interface

-Here's a quick peak at what actually using this might look like:
+Here's a quick look at what actually using this might look like, using C++11 lambdas (regular functions should work as well):

     async_enable(MPI_COMM_WORLD);